-Mr. Van Horne advises individuals and families in the acquisition, preservation, management, and transfer of wealth, often in the form of real estate.
+Mr. Van Horne is a retired partner and serves as Of Counsel to the Firm.
+He advises individuals and families in the acquisition, preservation, management, and transfer of wealth, often in the form of real estate.

 He designs and implements estate plans which are responsive to desired generational transitions, and suitable for conserving, maximizing, and transferring the assets involved.
 He is experienced with trusts, wills, and other traditional transfer vehicles.
 His practice frequently involves developing lifetime ownership structures, such as family limited partnership and limited liability companies, through which liability exposure is limited, younger generations become involved with the stewardship of family assets, and gift and estate taxes are minimized.